tisho/Switch.framerfx/README.md

 # Release Notes

+12/8/2019

+-   FIX: Ensured that default props are correctly passed to a Switch component when used directly from code.

 11/28/2019

 -   FIX: Fixed an issue where the connecting the first state of a Switch would cause an error.